PHoogestraat/Where-Did-My-Bike-Go-/README.md

 - May through September have a significantly higher rate of theft then colder months.
 - July has the highest reported theft regardless of year.
-- Bike theft reported is highest between 12:00 A.M. and 12 P.M
+- Bike theft reported is highest between noon and midnight.
 - Consistent peak around 7:00 P.M. regardless of year or month.